sanjay-xdr/Calculator/README.md

 # Calculator
-Calculator Made with HTML CSS and JS
+Calculator Made with HTML CSS and JS <a href="https://calculatorcg1.netlify.app/">Live</a>

 <h3>A Simple Calculator made using HTML , CSS and JS </h3>